-In great part, your enjoyment of it depends on your tolerance for Henry Wolff's painfully piercing voice.
+In part, your enjoyment of it depends on your tolerance for Henry Wolff's painfully piercing voice.
 But there's plenty wrong besides a character designed to give you a headache.
-Robert Holmes set out to write an allegory on British colonialism, finding its way off-world via Adrian Berry's novel, The Iron Sun: Crossing The Universe Through Black Holes.
+Robert Holmes set out to write an allegory on British colonialism, finding its way off-world via Adrian Berry's novel, The Iron Sun: Crossing the Universe Through Black Holes.
 But he got distracted by his own issues with Inland Revenue's taxation policies, decided to pepper his script with satire, and ended up writing about not very much at all.
 It quickly develops into a lot of shoot-outs and chases up and down corridors: all the standard stuff.
-As in "Talons of Weng-Chiang," Holmes remains stuck in a mindset that diminishes Leela (a character he didn't much care for) at the expense of the Doctor.
-For much of "Sun Makers," Leela smiles a lot, as it to say, "Oh Doctor you're so impressive" (Pertwee would have loved her); in fact, she's pretty much reduced to doing Jo Grant bits from Season 8: succumbing to hypnotism, busying herself by asking "What is this?" and "What are you doing?" and best of all, when the Doctor is cracking a safe, "Is there something behind this door?"
+As in "Talons of Weng-Chiang," Holmes remains stuck in a mindset that diminishes Leela at the expense of the Doctor.
+For much of "Sun Makers," Leela smiles a lot, as it to say, "Oh Doctor, you're so impressive" (Pertwee would have loved her); in fact, she's pretty much reduced to doing Jo Grant bits from Season 8: succumbing to hypnotism, busying herself by asking "What is this?" and "What are you doing?" and best of all, when the Doctor is cracking a safe, "Is there something behind this door?"
 There is, and when she and the Doctor enter the safe, she instantly retreats (for no reason), setting off an alarm that knocks her out cold.
 The Doctor kneels over her body and moans, "Why don't you listen to me?
 Why don't you girls listen to me?" -- reducing her to every peril monkey from Victoria on.
 When the Doctor gets in trouble in "Sun Makers," there's never any doubt he'll get himself out of it; when Leela's in trouble, there's never any doubt the Doctor will get her out of it.
-In Part 4, Holmes, as if suddenly remembering that he once had genuine literary impulses in writing the serial, has the Doctor and the Controller sit down for an lengthy chat (which Roberts stages in his most static manner), in which the Controller lays out the backstory for the entire serial, and how they relate to themes of colonial rule and military conquest that had been largely ignored along the way.
-Ultimately, the rebels decide to throw one of their oppressors off a rooftop and cheer him plummeting to his death (they'll make a marvelous society, you think), and the Controller, who's been wheelchair bound for the serial, unaccountably shrinks until you can see, on the seat of his chair, what appears to be an airplane lavatory loo, and he gets flushed down it, along with any attempts at allegory, satire, drama and dignity.
+Louise Jameson is as wonderful as ever (and of the guest players, Roy Macready has a sad-sack sweetness and Richard Leech and Jonina Scott an appealing opera-bouffe malevolence), but it's hard to imagine why this is her favorite of her serials.
+In Part 4, Holmes, as if suddenly remembering that he once had genuine literary impulses in writing the serial, has the Doctor and the Controller sit down for an lengthy chat, in which the Controller lays out the backstory for the serial, and how it relates to themes of colonial rule and military conquest that have been largely ignored along the way.
+But then the rebels decide to throw one of their oppressors off a rooftop and cheer him plummeting to his death (they'll make a marvelous society, you think), and the Controller, who's been wheelchair bound for the serial, unaccountably shrinks until you can see, on the seat of his chair, what appears to be an airplane lavatory loo, and he gets flushed down it, along with any attempts at allegory, satire, drama and dignity.
 In the final, fitting moments, the Doctor banishes Leela to the TARDIS so he can bask in the praise of the masses he has freed.

 118. Terror of the Autons (Third Doctor, 1971)